tiendu/tiendu.github.io/_posts/2026-05-31-the-quiet-road-home-eng.md

 Maybe just complicated.

 Because comfort does not automatically cancel loneliness.
 It only changes the shape of it.

+As I got closer to the building, I drove past the small playground near the entrance.

+It was dark.

+The lights were off.
+The swings and benches were barely visible.
+A few people were sitting there quietly, their phone screens lighting up their faces.

+No one looked like they were waiting for anything.

+Or maybe everyone was.

+Then I turned down toward the underground parking lot.

+At the entrance, I slowed down and scanned my card.

+The barrier lifted.

+The woman at the security booth was there, like she usually is at that hour.
+She greeted me as I drove in.
+Nothing big.
+Just a familiar voice, a small hello, part of the building's routine.

+I nodded back and drove down into the parking lot.

+Only later did I realize that might have been the last human interaction I had that day.

 I parked the car and walked toward the elevator.